tools-study/journal/drafts/draft_7.md

 The payload frontier is addressed through split-intein dual-AAV delivery of prime editors and adenine base editors, which have achieved 42% unenriched editing efficiency in mouse cortex (PMID: 37142705).
 Emerging lipid nanoparticle platforms capable of crossing the BBB via receptor-mediated transcytosis (PMID: 39962245) and intrathecal LNPs achieving 29.6% neuronal transduction in the mouse brain (Advanced Materials 2025) are analyzed as re-dosable, immunologically naïve complements to AAV-based primary delivery.

-Forty-seven primary references are cited in support of specific quantitative claims.
-All mathematical models presented are novel to this analysis and do not replicate models from prior documents in this series.

 ---

 ## 1. Introduction: The Human Translation Crisis in Neuronal Gene Delivery